cyrusimap/cyrus-imapd/docsrc/imap/reference/admin/backups.rst

 -  reconstruct of backups.db from backup files

-The following types of information are currently backed up
+The following types of information are currently backed up and recoverable

 -  mailbox state and annotations
 -  messages
 -  mailbox message records, flags, and annotations

+The following types of information are currently backed up, but tools to recover them don't yet exist:

+-  sieve scripts (but not active script status)
+-  subscriptions
+-  seen data

 The following types of information are not currently backed up

--  sieve scripts
--  subscriptions
 -  quota information
--  seen data (?) other than the basic \\Seen flag attached to a mailbox message record

 Architecture
 ============